-For the installation of new solar hot water systems, please start off the process by contacting Colin, our service manager, to discuss your goals:
+For the installation of new solar hot water systems, please start off the process by contacting Marlon, our service manager, to discuss your goals:

 Some things to consider:

 – Will the solar system heat domestic hot water?

 – Will it be used for space heating?

 – Solar hot water panels are either flat-plate collectors or evacuated tube collectors.
 Each approach has benefits and drawbacks.
 We can help you determine the best approach for your project.

 – What is the expected domestic hot water load?

 – Will the solar system be used year-round?
 This has a large impact on the design of the solar system.

 – Solar hot water systems are either glycol based or drainback.
 Drainback systems must be mounted so the water inside them can be drained back to a storage tank when the Sun is not shining. – – This is means that if no solar hot water is needed, the system can be “turned off” by draining the solar collectors on the roof.
 They can also be drained to prevent freezing at night.